-When choosing a line for fishing from the shore with a 12-16ft beachcaster rated to cast 4-8oz there are two ways of setting up a reel with line – a light line and shockleader or a stronger line all of the way through.
+When choosing a line for fishing from the shore with a 12 – 16ft beachcaster rated to cast 4-8oz there are two ways of setting up a reel with line – a light main line and shockleader or a stronger line all of the way through.

-Light main line and shockleader: The first way is to use a light mainline of 12 – 18lb monofilament, this line is strong enough to successful reel in a fish, but light and thin enough (usually 0.35 – 0.40mm in diameter) to allow anglers to cast to their maximum distances.
+Light main line and shockleader: The first way is to use a light mainline of 12 – 18lb monofilament, this line is strong enough to successful reel in a fish, but light and thin enough (usually around 0.35mm in diameter) to allow anglers to cast to their maximum distances.
 However, because this line is so thin and weak the force of a cast will easily snap the line.
 For this reason a shockleader needs to be used.
 This is a length of heavy mono, typically 50lb or more in breaking strain, which is attached to the end of the main line to absorb the force of a cast.
-A shockleader needs to be long enough so that when the weight is in place ready to cast there is at around 6-8 turns of shockleader around the spool.
+A shockleader needs to be long enough so that when the weight is in place ready to cast there is around 6 – 8 turns of shockleader around the spool.
 Shockleader is attached to the mainline using a special adaptation of the uni knot, although tapered shockleaders are available which produce a much slimmer knot.

-The 12-18lb mainline and 60lb shockleader is a classic setup for shore fishing on clean ground.
-Working out the strength of shockleader needed is easy as it follows a simple formula of 10lb of breaking strain for every ounce of casting weight (see panel above).
+The 12 – 18lb mainline and 60lb shockleader is a classic setup for shore fishing on clean ground.
+Working out the strength of shockleader necessary is easy as it follows a simple formula of 10lb of breaking strain for every ounce of casting weight (see panel above).
 Both multiplier and fixed spool reels work well with weaker mainline and a shockleader used.
 A range of line can be purchased online including 14lb Impact monofilament in clear or hi-vis yellow are a good choice mainlines for anglers using this set up.
-When it comes to shockleaders Fladen Warbird hi-vis shockleaders can also be purchased, as can WSB Tapered Leaders.
-These leaders are 50lb breaking strain but then taper down to 15lb breaking strain, meaning that the shockleader knot is smaller and more streamlined and compact, meaning it is less likely to collect weed or catch on rod rings during a cast.
+When it comes to line for leaders Line Tech Shockleader can also be purchased, as can WSB Tapered Leaders which are available in clear or high-vis yellow colours.
+These leaders are 60lb breaking strain but then taper down to 15lb breaking strain, meaning that the shockleader knot is smaller and more streamlined and compact, meaning it is less likely to collect weed or catch on rod rings during a cast.

-Multiplier reels definitely work better than fixed spool reels when fitted with 30lb line straight through, as the bulkiness of the line makes the line level plummet on a fixed spool reel which seriously reduces casting distances.
-However, fixed spool reels can still be used with 30lb line as long as anglers are aware that casting distances will be reduced considerably (this may not matter on deep-water rock and pier marks where casting distance is not important).
+Multiplier reels definitely work better than fixed spool reels when fitted with 30lb line straight through, as the bulkiness of the line makes the line level plummet on a fixed spool reel which increases friction and seriously reduces casting distances (see below).
+However, fixed spool reels can still be used with 30lb line as long as anglers are aware that casting distances will be reduced considerably (this may not matter on deep-water rock and pier marks where casting distance is less important).